sufyanAbbasi/dictrie/README.md

 ### Initialization
-Initialize a bare tree by:
+Initialize a bare trie by:

 ```python
 trie = Dictrie()